Bioengineering in cinema

-Bioengineering in sci-fi movies refers to the depiction of biological engineering concepts, technologies, and innovation in film.
+Bioengineering in cinema refers to the depiction of biological engineering concepts, technologies, and innovation in film.
 This includes a wide range of topics such as genetic modification, cloning, synthetic biology, and biotechnology.
 These representations reflect the hopes, fears, and ethical concerns surrounding the potential applications and consequences of bioengineering.

-Overview
+Background

 Bioengineering is a multidisciplinary STEM field that applies the principles of engineering and biological sciences to design and develop technologies and solutions that improve healthcare, medicine, and living systems.
 Bridging the gap between engineering and life sciences, bioengineering is central to innovations in areas such as medical devices, biomaterials, and synthetic biology.

-Common Concepts
+Common concepts

 Sci-fi movies that feature bioengineering highlight a range of scientific concepts, some grounded in real-world research, while others extrapolate into speculative directions.
 They help shape society's understanding (and misunderstanding) of the potential of bioengineering.

-Cybernetics and Biomechanical Human Augmentation
+Cybernetics and biomechanical human augmentation

 Tony Stark's iron exoskeleton suit is equipped with enhanced strength and flying capabilities.

 Exoskeletons support human movement and strength, primarily to assist with physical limitations.

 The concept of cybernetics refers to the regulation of human-created systems via the utilization of similar feedback and response mechanisms seen in living organisms.
 American research scientists Manfred Clynes and Nathan Kline coined the term "cyborg" to describe the idea of merging humans with technology to enhance human senses (e.g. night vision goggles and exoskeletons for human power) and transcend traditional human limitations.

 Clynes and Kline's interpretation of cybernetics is seen in the Marvel Cinematic Universe's Iron Man character.
 Iron Man, also known as Tony Stark, dons an iron exoskeleton that enhances his strength while also enabling him to fly.

 Sci-fi movies also tend to portray cyborgs as individuals who have mechanical and/or electronic parts integrated into their bodies to enhance their capabilities beyond those of an average human.
 A cinematic portrayal of the relationship between cybernetics and human augmentation can be seen in the Winter Soldier character of the MCU.
 The Winter Soldier, or Bucky Barnes, undergoes cybernetic enhancement with a bionic arm, allowing for superhuman strength and integrated weaponry.

 RoboCop is another example of cybernetics and human augmentation in cinema, focusing specifically on how computer-brain interfaces (CBIs) bridge human cognition and mechanical execution.
 Born from a human body aided with robotic technologies, RoboCop emerges as the ultimate anticrime machine with digital precision and prowess, thanks to his computer-assisted vision and enhanced cerebral processing.